-If you have smartphone, such an iPhone or Android device, you probably know that they have geolocation features.
+If you have a smartphone, such an iPhone or Android phones, you probably know that they have geolocation features.
 Though these features can be quite helpful, such as if you lose your phone, they also may cause problems and even become dangerous.

 Bottom line, geolocation can pose a threat to privacy, and though this technology may be useful and fun, it is anything but safe.
 Though geolocation can be used on a PC, it is primarily used on mobile phones.
 When used on a PC, however, it not only tracks your GPS latitude and longitude, it also may track the PC's IP address, which is connected to your physical address.
 Yes, it is a nifty tool, but you have to use it smartly.

 For example, many online dating services have started using geolocation in order to match singles with those who are nearby.
 These dating services also use photos and descriptions, of course, which when combined with geolocation information, will make it very easy to track down a certain user.
 This certainly could have negative implications when put into the wrong hands.

 Though you share this information without realizing it most of the time, you are actually giving a potentially dangerous person a full profile of your daily actions.
 This all makes it quite feasible that anyone who has the right software can track your movements at any time.